suwuako/bombhook/README.md

 - read rules of the game
 - improve algorythm so that once max lives are reached it uses shorter words
 - fix a nasty workaround where opponent's inputs cant be read so it instead checks if your input fails
+- tell when the game ends and reset to tui
+- maybe add gui?
 - idk dm me if u have any ideas

 ## Demos